CMPSC310-AlleghenyCollege-Fall2021/course_information/README.md

 ### Schedule

 Below is a tenative schedule of covered topics and associated activities.
-The schedule is subject to change with the addition of guest appearances.
+The schedule is subject to change.

 |Week # |Dates           |Topic                                         |Activities/Assignments      |
 |-------|----------------|----------------------------------------------|----------------------------|